MSD-LIVE/jupyter-notebook-tethys/README.md

    ```

-## Adding this Project Notebook to MSD-LIVE's Notebook Services:
+## Deploying to MSD-LIVE

-1. An MSD-LIVE developer will have to follow [the steps here](https://github.com/MSD-LIVE/jupyter-stacks/blob/main/MASTER_README.md) to add this as a new project notebook deployment (optionally to dev) in the prod config file.
+1. An MSD-LIVE developer adds this notebook via [the steps here](https://github.com/MSD-LIVE/jupyter-stacks/blob/main/MASTER_README.md).
-1. Once added, there will be an s3 bucket that this notebook's input data will need to be uploaded to.
-The folder uploaded to the bucket must be named 'data'.
-1. Data in the s3 bucket gets populated in one of these ways:
-   1. Send the data or a link to an MSD-LIVE developer who can use the aws s3 console to upload to the bucket
-   1. An MSD-LIVE developer can create aws tokens for the IAM user created when adding this project notebook deployment and securely send those tokens to the data owner to use to upload to the bucket.
-Links to AWS’s CLI documentation that will be helpful:
-      -	How to use the access key: Authenticating using IAM user credentials for the AWS CLI - AWS Command Line Interface https://docs.aws.amazon.com/cli/latest/userguide/cli-authentication-user.html#cli-authentication-user-configure.title
-      o	Enter us-west-2 for default region name
-      -	How to upload files: Using high-level (s3) commands in the AWS CLI - AWS Command Line Interface https://docs.aws.amazon.com/cli/latest/userguide/cli-services-s3-commands.html#using-s3-commands-managing-objects-sync
-      -	How to delete files (or use the sync command with --delete as shown in previous link): Using high-level (s3) commands in the AWS CLI - AWS Command Line Interface https://docs.aws.amazon.com/cli/latest/userguide/cli-services-s3-commands.html#using-s3-commands-delete-objects
-1. Note: it may take up to 1 hour for the data to be avilalbe to the notebook.
-Optionally, an MSD-LIVE developer can manually trigger the project deployment's datasync task to run right away.
+1. Upload data to the S3 bucket (folder must be named `data`).
+Data syncs to `/data` in the container — may take up to 1 hour.
+1. Ensure the [package visibility](https://github.com/orgs/MSD-LIVE/packages) is set to **public**.

-## Testing the notebook on dev
+## Testing on dev

-1. Dev project notebooks deployments are only availble internally to the PNNL domain.
-If not on site at PNNL you must be on the PNNL / Legacy PNNL VPN
-1. When logging in to the notebook you must use credentials of a user registered to the DEV msdlive site (msdlive.dev.org)
+1. Requires PNNL VPN access and credentials registered on `msdlive.dev.org`.
-1. Deployment for dev are the same steps as above but changes are made to the dev config file and files uploaded to the dev bucket
+1. Changes go to the dev config file and dev S3 bucket.